Walking on Thin Ice: Release and reception

-The song is also included on the experimental compilation album called Disco Not Disco (2000).
+The song is on the experimental compilation album called Disco Not Disco (2000).
 In 2003, riding on the success of several Ono club remixes including "Open Your Box" and "Kiss Kiss Kiss", "Walking on Thin Ice" was released as a maxi-single with remixes by dance artists including the Pet Shop Boys, Danny Tenaglia and Felix Da Housecat.
 It spent many weeks on the US dance chart before reaching number one, beating out Madonna and Justin Timberlake.
 In the UK, it reached number 35 on the chart, exactly the same position as the original reached in 1981.

 Music videos

-Yoko Ono herself directed a music video for "Walking on Thin Ice", released in February 1981, featuring footage of her in Times Square New York City and in Central Park, interspersed with archival video of her and John Lennon.
-In 2003 Mike Mills and Arya Senboutaraj (one half of the directing duo Rainbows & Vampires) directed an animated black and white video featuring the "Pet Shop Boys Electro Mix Edit" of the song.
+Yoko Ono herself directed a music video for "Walking on Thin Ice", released in February 1981, featuring footage of her in New York City's Times Square and Central Park, interspersed with archival video of her and John Lennon.
+In 2003, Mike Mills and Arya Senboutaraj (one half of the directing duo Rainbows & Vampires) directed an animated video featuring the "Pet Shop Boys Electro Mix Edit" of the song.